 Dr. Jonathan Pierce, PhD: Clinical Psychologist & Neuroscience Specialist

-You get hot in your sleep when your normal nighttime core-temperature drop of about 0.5–1.0 °C (1–2 °F) is disrupted, prompting the hypothalamus to open skin blood vessels and activate sweating to dump heat.
-The good news is that the trigger is often something changeable—like room setup, alcohol, stress, or a hormone/health issue—and the patterns ...
+You get hot in your sleep when the normal nighttime drop in core body temperature of about 0.5 to 1.0 °C (1 to 2 °F) is disrupted, prompting the hypothalamus to open skin blood vessels and activate sweating to dump heat.
+The good news is that the trigger is often changeable, such as room setup, alcohol, stress, ...

 The science of food noise and how to turn down the volume